Garnerwill1/entra-rbac-lab/README.md

 3. Assigned the **Helpdesk Administrator** role to Clark Kent
 4. Signed in with the role-assigned accounts in separate private browser sessions
 5. Tested access to Users, Groups, Roles & admins, and Password reset
-6. Reviewed audit logs to validate role assignment activity
+6. Reviewed audit logs to validate role assignment and account activity

 ## Results
 - Successfully assigned built-in Microsoft Entra administrative roles